KathrynBrusewitz/cortex-dashboard/README.md

 ## Dev Setup

-I prefer using `yarn`, but you can use `npm` if you prefer.<br>
+I like `yarn`, but `npm` is fine too.
 In the project directory, you can run:

 ### `yarn install`